evkx/evkx.github.io/content/models/zeekr/7x/7x_standard_range_rwd/_index.md

 ## Performance

-The Zeekr 7X Standard Range RWD packs an impressive punch with a maximum power of 475 kW (646 hp / 637 bhp) and a commanding total torque of 710 Nm (524 lb-ft).
-This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.
+The Zeekr 7X Standard Range RWD delivers a solid performance with a maximum power of 310 kW (422 hp / 416 bhp) and a total torque of 440 Nm (325 lb-ft).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.8 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 75.0 kWh and a net usable capacity of 74.0 kWh, providing a 1.0 kWh buffer (1.3%) for battery protection.
-With a nominal voltage of 370 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
-This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).
+Operating at a nominal voltage of 700 volts, it qualifies as an 800-volt battery system.
+This high voltage is pivotal in enabling the system's charging capabilities.
+The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

 The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 780 km (485 miles).
 The energy consumption is 9.5 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.